SS-501 Soryu / 16SS / SS 2,900 ton Class

 In the 1960s Kockums became involved in the development of a Stirling engine and in 1968 Kockums assumed responsibility for continued project planning.
 In the mid-1980s Kockums installed Stirling engines and a LOX (Liquid Oxygen) system from AGA Cryo aboard the French 500 ton civilian research submarine Saga, which has an operating depth of 600 meters and is fitted with a diving system for work at depths as deep as 450 meters.
 Intense R&D and the experiences gained from the Saga project paved way for the installation of a Stirling engine in the Royal Swedish Navy submarine Näcken in 1988.
 The submarine was placed in dry-dock and cut in two.
 A fully outfitted eight-meter AIP section was then inserted.

 The AIP system of the SS-501 Soryu comprises the virtually vibration-free and silent Stirling engine.
 The fact that the submarine can operate at great depths for long periods of time is also an important stealth factor.
 The hydrodynamic design of the hull, rudder and propeller is of vital importance.
 The flow sound when the submarine travels through the water can disturb the submarine's own hydrophones and can also be heard by the enemy.

-They will probably build around 5 or 6, the JMSDF is looking for a fleet of about 20 SSK's.
+The JMSDF is looking for a fleet of about 20 SSK's, and by 2015 a total of eight of this class had been built or were on order.
 The Japanese have an incredibly rapid turnover rate compared to international standards when it comes to her submarine fleet, with most boats being retired after around 20 years in service.

 |Join the GlobalSecurity.org mailing list|